stefanfreitag/csv-to-heartbeat-yml/cdk/README.md

 # CDK App

-This CDK application deployed the Ruby application as a Lambda function and makes it available via an API Gateway.
+This CDK application deploys the Ruby application as a Lambda function and makes it available via an API Gateway.

 ## Preparing the Lambda layer